simolus3/drift/docs/pages/docs/Dart API/expressions.md

 {% include "blocks/snippet" snippets = snippets name = 'bitwise' %}

 ## Nullability
-To check whether an expression evaluates to `NULL` in sql, you can use the `isNull` extension:
+To check whether an expression evaluates to `NULL` in SQL, you can use the `isNull` extension:

 ```dart
 final withoutCategories = select(todos)..where((row) => row.category.isNull());